 Izzy Wang

-Izzy Wang is an Analyst, Strategy Indices at S&P Dow Jones Indices (S&P DJI).
-Her field focuses on alternate beta strategies, including factor-based indices, dividends, and volatility, as well as quantitative, thematic, and asset-allocation strategies.
-In her role, Izzy works closely with S&P DJI’s Sales, Marketing, and Global Research & Design departments to bring new ideas to market.
+Izzy Wang is Senior Analyst, Factors and Dividends at S&P Dow Jones Indices (S&P DJI).
+Her field focuses on alternate beta strategies, including factor-based indices, dividends and thematic strategies.
+In her role, Izzy works closely with S&P DJI’s Sales, Marketing and Global Research & Design departments to bring new ideas to market.

 Decrement indices have gained popularity as the underlying assets of equity-linked structured products in Europe and Asia.
 According to SRP, among the 318 products across asset classes in France that matured or autocalled between April 2018 and March 2019, more than 32 were linked to decrement indices.1 One of the reasons behind this recent popularity…